IT3049C-Lively-FA23/js-tooling-lab-BurntBrownBoi/README.md

 ## Self-Evaluation:
 how many points out of 10 do you deserve on this assignment:

+9.367 for sure.

 ## Self-Reflection:

+As a learning experience for testing, this was actually good because at my job as a UI specialist intern, I just starting participating in QA testing alongside QAT/UAT for build days and learning about Linting, webpack, Jest, and Cypress can help boost my progress at work.
+I might even impress the guy I'm shadowing on Monday with what I just learned so this was one of the more awesomer lessons. the other ones are good too but this was even more useful!

 ### How long it took me to finish this?

+2 hours. not bad...